 (3) If a consumer’s gas installation is a mobile engine that uses LPG or natural gas as fuel, the consumer must ensure that the apparatus in the installation is maintained and serviced by a registered gas fitter in accordance with —

-(a) in the case of a mobile engine that uses LPG, AS/NZS 1425:1999; or
+(a) in the case of a vehicle mobile engine that uses LPG, AS/NZS 1425;

-(b) in the case of a mobile engine that uses natural gas, AS 2739 — 1992.
+(b) in the case of a vehicle mobile engine that uses compressed natural gas, AS 2739;

+(c) in the case of a marine mobile engine that uses LPG, AS 4732; or

+(d) in the case of a forklift mobile engine that uses compressed natural gas or LPG, AS 4983.

 (4) If a consumer’s gas installation includes an appliance referred to in regulation 20(5), the consumer must permit the gas supplier to inspect and test the appliance, and the device fitted to it under regulation 20(5)(b), at such times, and as often as, the gas supplier reasonably requests.